 Tax paid receipts

-Tax determination receipt will be issued by the BBMP or corporation.
+The BBMP or corporation will issue tax determination receipt.
 This document is required if you would like to register your property.
 You can pay property tax at 10 citizens service centres (CSCs).
-The payment can be done in respect of the ward or area of jurisdiction of BBMP.
-The payment can be done through online on the official website of BBMP.
+The payment can be made in respect of the ward or area of jurisdiction of BBMP.
+The payment can be made online on the official website of BBMP.
 It can be done through the net banking facility.

-The payment can be done at BBMP help centres and ARO offices as well.
+The payment can be made at BBMP help centres and ARO offices as well.
 If you pay tax on or before 30th April of the assessment year, you will get 5% rebate.

 The affidavit should be submitted to prove your blood relationship.
 It is required for khata registration.
 The applicant should declare that he or she is the legal heir of the deceased Khata holder.